 Answer 1 – Sounds like the coupling as that is usually the bad part in most Whirlpool models for the problem you are describing.
 The Whirlpool washer has no belts and is a direct drive gearbox.
 The motor coupling was a weak plastic part which has been replaced with a steel coupling as a direct replacement.
 However, if the washer does spin on presoak then it could be a bad switch.
 There should be repair information online for your model that can help you figure it out.

 Answer 2 – Our washing machine had spin troubles also.
 It is a Kenmore front loading washer and only 1 year old.
-Try going on the forums at an appliance blog.
+Try going on the Appliance Repair Questions website.
 Those guys are very helpful and some of them are actual appliance technicians that answer your questions free.
 We got advice and fixed our washer by replacing the motor control board which was about $130 online.

 Answer 3 – If it spins on one setting but not another, then it would seem to me that it’s one of two things…